rancher/docs/content/rancher/v2.6/en/installation/requirements/_index.md

 If you are installing Rancher on a K3s cluster with Alpine Linux, follow [these steps]({{<baseurl>}}/k3s/latest/en/advanced/#additional-preparation-for-alpine-linux-setup) for additional setup.

-### RancherD Specific Requirements

-_The RancherD install is an experimental feature._

-At this time, only Linux OSes that leverage systemd are supported.

-To install RancherD on SELinux Enforcing CentOS 8 or RHEL 8 nodes, some [additional steps](#rancherd-on-selinux-enforcing-centos-8-or-rhel-8-nodes) are required.

-Docker is not required for RancherD installs.

 ### RKE2 Specific Requirements